A long time ago, in a galaxy far, far away…

 It was now that Luke decided that it was acceptable to speak.

-The shadow in the corner wavered slightly, but didn’t leave.
+The shadow in the corner wavered slightly, and paused before moving from the confines of the corner that it found itself in, but didn’t leave.

-So he continued to talk to the air, but his attention went back to the work in his hands.
+He could sense the apprehension in the other presence, with his attention to the work in his hands, he continued to talk to the air without the appearance of acknowledging the shadow.
 “The stabilizer keeps on pulling the ‘hopper to the right on the down-thrust…I’m trying to work it out…” Luke mumbled as he worked.

-“The farm’s workroom…” Luke answered, not looking up.
+“The farm’s workroom.”
+He answered, not looking up, shrugging.
 “Well, my room.
 I’m really the only one who comes down here.”
-He shrugged, stopping, considering, then going back to his make-work project; his eyes darted over nonchalantly to the corner where the shadow had defensively wedged itself into.
+He stopped, considering, then going back to his make-work project; his eyes darted over nonchalantly to the corner where the shadow had defensively wedged itself into.

 Luke didn’t dare look in its direction.
 He knew if he did, there was a good chance that it would disappear, and all of his opportunities for answers would be over.